Art10g/SA-MP-Helper-Bot/README.md

-# SA-MP-Helper-Bot
+# SA-MP-Assistant

 ## Description

-🎮 **Introducing SA-MP Helper Bot: Your Go-To Companion for SA-MP Information!** 🚗
+🎮 **Introducing SA-MP Assistant: Your Go-To Companion for SA-MP Information!** 🚗

-SA-MP Helper is a Discord bot designed to assist you with all your **GTA: San Andreas Multiplayer (SA-MP)** needs.
+SA-MP Assistant is a Discord bot designed to assist you with all your **GTA: San Andreas Multiplayer (SA-MP)** needs.
 Whether you're seeking detailed vehicle specs, skin information, or useful game-related links, our bot has you covered.

 ## Key Features